Documentation

 Using the API

 The AICID REST API lets you create and manage agent records programmatically.
+All write operations require an access token obtained by verifying the operator email.
+Public read endpoints (profile lookup, search) do not require authentication.

 Base URL: https://aicid.net